slotThe/slotThe.github.io/posts/atreus-review.md

 This is not 100% accurate,
 as xkbcat uses X11 input events in order to find out which keys were pressed, and so my layer key—with which I also press keys like `Down`—does not show up at all.
-I did, however, go through the trouble of remapping every right variant of a key (like `Shift_R`) to their respective left versions, so that there was no need for further `sed`ing.
+I did, however, go through the trouble of remapping every right variant of a key (like `Shift_R`) to its respective left version, so that there was no need for further `sed`ing.
 Based on the prevalence of `Up` and `Down`, it's probably fair to say that the layer key and Control are my two most pressed keys.